AdamCooke22/ETF_Analysis_and_Monte_Carlo_Simulations/README.md

 We selected 5 ETFs with diversified strategies for analysis:

       1. BND - Vanguard Bond ETF
-      2.VNQ - Vanguard Real Estate Index Fund
+      2. VNQ - Vanguard Real Estate Index Fund
       3. VOX - Vanguard Communication Services Index Fund
       4. VIG - Vanguard Dividend Appreciation Index Fund
       5. SNP - S&P 500 Index Fund

-How this project works ….
+### How this project works …....

 We created an investor interface (CLI) where users can ask for which ETF is best to invest in based on:
     Risk appetite (no/little risk, medium risk or high risk)